-Congress has not sufficiently addressed the funding shortfall to be faced by the Social Security Administration in the coming decades.
-There are numerous policy measures that can be pursued, however.
+Congress can pursue numerous policy measures to keep Social Security strong for generations to come.
 The combination of such measures that Congress adopts should reflect what we think constitutes a fair share of burden, will test our commitment to social insurance, and may redefine the very nature of one of America’s greatest policy endeavors.
-Image Courtesy of UE Union.

 By Dylan Nezaj Published May 6, 2018

-Amidst China’s continuing efforts to achieve the status of a global economic superpower, the Trump administration is focusing its efforts on reinvigorating a dying coal industry.
-In so doing, Trump is further enabling China to outcompete and surpass the US as the leader in the development of the energy sources of the future.
+Amidst China’s continuing efforts to achieve the status of a global economic superpower, the U.S. federal government is trying reinvigorating the coal industry.
+In so doing, the U.S. in losing the race to clean energy leadership.

 By Dylan Nezaj Published October 19, 2017